 - Turn Left Across the Road: Turn the steering wheel fully to the right and slowly move forward across the road.
 Stop close to the curb or edge on the other side.

 - Reverse to the Right: Shift into reverse, turn the steering wheel fully to the left, and slowly back up.
-Stop before hitting the curb or edge of the road.
+Stop before hitting the curb or the edge of the road.

 - Complete the Turn: Shift back into drive, turn the steering wheel fully to the right, and move forward into your intended direction of travel.